Changing your child’s name

 The most effective way to deal with this situation may be to apply to the court for a specific issue order.
 The court can make an order granting you permission to change your child’s name and this will ensure that organisations such as the passport office accept the change of name.

-The form to do this is called C100 and you can find it here.
+The form to do this is called C100.
+You can download a C100 form from gov.uk.

 My child’s other parent won’t agree to change their name